AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Update mechanisms: How are model updates, prompt changes, and configuration modifications deployed?

 This is where Continuous AI Operations becomes critical.
-Evaluate not just the initial capabilities but the operational tooling for ongoing management.
+Evaluate not just initial capabilities but the operational tooling for ongoing management.

 5. Scalability and Reliability